Erlenbach im Simmental: Religion

 From the 2000 census, 1,486 or 82.5% belonged to the Swiss Reformed Church, while 110 or 6.1% were Roman Catholic.
 Of the rest of the population, there was 1 member of an Orthodox church, there were 2 individuals (or about 0.11% of the population) who belonged to the Christian Catholic Church, and there were 65 individuals (or about 3.61% of the population) who belonged to another Christian church.
-There were 6 (or about 0.33% of the population) who were Islamic.
+There were 6 (or about 0.33% of the population) who were Muslim.
 There was 1 person who was Buddhist, 5 individuals who were Hindu and 1 individual who belonged to another church.
 58 (or about 3.22% of the population) belonged to no church, are agnostic or atheist, and 67 individuals (or about 3.72% of the population) did not answer the question.

 Transport

 Erlenbach im Simmental sits on the Spiez–Zweisimmen line and is served by trains at the Erlenbach im Simmental and Ringoldingen railway stations.
+The GoldenPass Express (GPX) also stops at Erlenbach and continues to Zweisimmen, Gstaad and onto Montreux or towards Spiez and Interlaken OST.